STEM-MBA Program

 When will the STEM MBA be available?

-Will the New STEM MBA—like the standard MBA—be AACSB accredited?
+Will the STEM MBA—like the standard MBA—be AACSB accredited?

 What is the benefit of a STEM-designated MBA?